 “We are constantly helping clients respond to tax notices for forgotten sales of stock transactions,” says Gail Rosen, a Certified Public Accountant in Martinsville, N.J.
 “It doesn’t matter if you later reinvested that money.
 All sales of stock, excluding those in a retirement account, must be reported.”

 The IRS receives copies of stock sales throughout the year, so just like 1099s, it won’t slip their mind—even if it does yours.
 What’s more, the IRS’s default assumption is that, unless you show otherwise, stock sales should be treated as a short-term capital gain.
-That assumes you held the stock for less than a year and the sale should be taxed at your income tax rate level.
+That assumes you held the stock for less than a year and the sale should be taxed at your income tax level.

 If you forget to report the sales, the paperwork is not the only headache, Rosen says.
 This oversight can also cost you back taxes, plus interest and penalties.

 If you qualify for deductions and credits but don’t claim them, you’re writing Uncle Sam a bigger check than you have to—a mistake Rosen sees fairly often.
 That’s partly because there are a lot more deductions than many people realize.
-Did you know, for example, that in addition to deducting charitable deductions, you can also deduct 14 cents for every mile that you drove while volunteering for charity?
+Did you know, for example, that in addition to deducting charitable contributions, you can also deduct 14 cents for every mile that you drove while volunteering for charity?

 Home-office deductions trip people up, too.
 “Many people avoid this deduction because they’re afraid it might trigger an audit,” Rosen says.
 “But they should not ignore it if they are legally entitled because it can save a lot of tax dollars.”

-Case in point: Rosen has a new client who works from home as an architect, yet has never claimed this deduction.
+Case in point: Rosen had a new client who works from home as an architect, yet has never claimed this deduction.
 As a result, Rosen estimates he sacrificed more than $6,300 in savings for 2014.

 On the other hand, taking deductions you don’t legally qualify for will make you vulnerable to an audit and penalties.